Niguoz/Niguoz/README.md

 ### Role : Game Programmer
 ### Type of Game : First Person Simulator
 ### Project for Digital Bros Game Academy
+#### I worked on the logic for the UI, the sawstation and the dryer
 #### November 2021 - December 2021
 #### Game Screenshot
 ![image](https://user-images.githubusercontent.com/90765299/178112837-24ef7a5b-863a-4409-b933-d8d1d488731a.png)